Islamic State suicide bombers attack crowds fleeing last redoubt

 France said Friday it had repatriated five orphaned children - aged five or under - from these camps.

-"The decision was taken in view of the situation of these very young children, who are particularly vulnerable," the foreign ministry said, and the government was in touch with their French relatives.
+"The decision was taken in view of the situation of these very young children, who are particularly vulnerable," the foreign ministry said.

 The International Rescue Committee says 120 people - mainly young children - have died on their way to the main Al-Hol camp or after arrival.